by John G. Merna

 Credit After Bankruptcy: Reason Number One

-Creditors make a lot of money off lending.
+Creditors make a lot of money lending especially when they can charge higher interest rates.
 Think about it.
 You paid minimum payments for years before your bankruptcy and probably didn’t see your balances go down.
-That was all profit in their pocket, many thousands of dollars a year, and you still owed them a lot of money.
+That was all profit in their pocket in the form of interest, many thousands of dollars a year, and you still owed them a lot of money.
 They want you in that trap again.

 Credit After Bankruptcy: Reason Number Two